 - Medication: Injections or prescription meds

-So if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
+So, if you’re hit with expensive vet bills if your pet needs to undergo cancer treatments, you’ll be covered.
 Same goes for broken bones, allergies, ingestion of toxic foods, and more.
-Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer two great packages to help extend your coverage to help you build the perfect policy for you and your pet.
+Of course, this coverage isn’t totally unlimited, which is one of the reasons we offer optional add-ons to your policy, like vet visit fees and physical therapy, as well as two great preventative care packages to help extend your coverage and you build the perfect policy for you and your pet.

-While a basic pet health insurance policy will cover you for the unexpected things in your fur fam’s future, the Preventative and Wellness package can help cover today’s expenses you’re already spending on.
-You’re probably already paying more than the cost of this add-on for your preventative care costs, and by adding this package to a Lemonade policy you’ll be covered for all kinds of things that help keep your pet healthy—like your annual wellness exam, blood tests, vaccines, and more.
+While a basic accident and illness pet health insurance policy will cover you for the unexpected things in your fur fam’s future, adding Standard Preventative Care to your coverage can help with expenses you’re already spending on.
+You’re probably already paying more than the cost of this package for your pet’s ongoing health care, and by adding it to a Lemonade policy you’ll be covered for all kinds of things that help keep your pet healthy—like your annual wellness exam, blood tests, vaccines, and more.

 As a bonus, we’ll even give you chat access to our pet health experts.